Resource Leveling

 Resource leveling options

-By clicking the small arrow on the left corner of resource leveling in the PROJECT ribbon, you will get two options: Time Limit and Resource Limit.
+By clicking the small arrow on the lower right corner of the resource leveling area in the PROJECT ribbon, you will find the two main options: Time Limit and Resource Limit.

 The ‘At Overload’ comes with two different options, ‘Place As Early As Possible’ and ‘Place with Minimum Overload,’ available for both Time and Resource Limits.